 - Meet a company spokesperson

-6. Create a promotional plan
+6. Create a Promotional Plan

 A successful trade show depends on a well-executed promotional plan.
 Start planning your promotion at least six months in advance to ensure your trade show is successful.